Anurag-05-prog/Prolog/README.md

 Examples: Prolog.

 While Prolog primarily falls under the logic programming category, it also exhibits characteristics of declarative programming, as programmers specify what should be accomplished rather than how to achieve it.

+Facts are the properties of an object or relationship between objects

+A rule in Prolog is a clause, normally with one or more variables in it.

+A collection of facts and rules is called a knowledge base (or a database)

+Prolog's pattern matching is called unification.

+A cut(!) inside a rule will prevent Prolog from backtracking any predicates behind the cut.

+The use of the anonymous variable is to fill in places, where anything is welcome